24 May The Importance of Brand Guidelines

 Now that you know what’s included in brand identity guidelines, you might be wondering why you need them.

-It matters because someday your brand may grow and because you need your brand to work effectively.
+Brand guidelines should really be used as a tool to keep your brand consistent.
+Whether your business is large or small, brand guidelines are critical to helping your brand to work effectively.
 Without these guidelines, your brand’s message can change at any point just because a logo was used improperly or because someone didn’t know to use the wordmark instead of a graphic element.